 Online and real-time condition monitoring of power transformers can keep them operating safely and with maximum efficiency, while supporting the planning of timely maintenance actions that can extend operational lifetime and prevent unexpected and costly outages.

-- Hydrogen levels in transformer oil indicate the existence of a fault and the rate of change in these levels can be used to determine its severity.
+Dissolved gas levels in transformer oil indicate the existence of a fault and the rate of change in these levels is used to determine its severity.